 - As you have developed the app, you can generate a revenue stream by maintaining and further developing the app for the party its been sold to

 - Finding the right buyer may be difficult

-- With the pace of technology your window for white labeling may be limited
+- With the pace of technology, your window for white labelling may be limited

 - Reduce or eliminate app promotion costs

-- When going into partnership your partner will often expect you to abandon other monatisation methods
+- When going into partnership your partner will often expect you to abandon other monetisation methods